Where To Post Apartments for Rent or Sale For Free In New York

 PropertyNest

-PropertyNest offers real estate professionals, landlords, management companies, as well as private citizens to post listings for absolutely free.
+PropertyNest offers real estate professionals, landlords, management companies, and citizens the ability to post listings for absolutely free.
 There is no membership or subscription required.

 PropertyNest also lets you set what credit score you're looking for from a prospective renter.
-Users can find out right away if you have a good chance of qualifying for your listing so you're more likely to be matched with a good candidate.
+Users can find out immediately if you have a good chance of qualifying for your listing, so you're more likely to be matched with a good candidate.

 Craigslist